alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 IL_000b: ret
 ```

 Indeed we clearly see the `box`ing operation.
 The reason for the boxing is that calls to interface methods happen via [a Virtual Method Table](https://en.wikipedia.org/wiki/Virtual_method_table).
 The compiler doesn't know the type behind the interface.
-A value type doesn't have a virtual method table by nature; to obtain one it has to become a reference type with all its consequences like header, method table, heap allocation.
+A value type doesn't have a virtual method table by nature; to obtain one it has to become a reference type with all its consequences like a header, method table, heap allocation.

 Knowing that fact, the fix is quite easy, let's get rid of the `IEnumerable<T>` interface for the sake of the exact `List<T>` type and check for `Count > 0` instead of `Any()`.